Doug's 1st Movie: Awards and nominations

-The film was nominated for a Stinker Award for Worst Achievement in Animation.
+The film was nominated for a Stinker Award for Worst Achievement in Animation, but lost to Pokémon: The First Movie.

 Home media

 The film was released on VHS on September 21, 1999, and on DVD as a Disney Movie Club exclusive on July 20, 2012.
+The VHS featured, after the movie, a "Never-Before-Seen Dougumentary" that featured the creators of the show offering trivia facts and answering questions from fans; also featured is voice actor Fred Newman who demonstrates his ability to make sound effects while doing the voice of Skeeter Valentine.
 The DVD used a TV edit, with fade-ins and fade-outs to make way for commercial breaks, as well as sped-up closing credits.
+As of 2024, the film has still not officially been released on Blu-ray.

 The film, along with Disney's Doug, was released on Disney+ on November 12, 2019, its first day of release.
 This used a new transfer of the film sourced from the master print, allowing the end credits to be seen at their intended speed.